 - > a valid key that can be backed up - > a smart card reader connected (if backing up to smart cards) - > sufficient initialized and erased smart cards or disk space to back up the required data - created a wrapping key (if wrapping keys to be backed up).
-See "Creating Keys" on page 175 for instructions. - If you are exporting keys using the standard multiple custodians method, you must set the Weak Mechanisms flag to ON (see "Security Flags" on page 74).
-This flag is not necessary when using the N of M method.
+See "Creating Keys" on page 192 for instructions.